sunflye/Juice-Shop-Analysis/report.md

 cd Juice-Shop-Analysis
 ```

-- Start the vulnerable Juice Shop container with
+- Start the vulnerable Juice Shop container
 ```
 docker compose up -d juice-shop
 ```
-- Build the attacker container with
+- Build the attacker container
 ```
 docker compose build attacker
 ```

-## Finding vulnerabilities
+## Detection of Vulnerabilities

-First, find the most important vulnerabilities in the `Juice Shop` source code.
+First, find vulnerabilities in the `Juice Shop` source code.
 Run the `semgrep` tool on it.

 To identify vulnerabilities in the Juice Shop source code, we used two approaches with Semgrep:

 ### 1. Custom Semgrep Rules

-First, we created a custom rules file (`semgrep-rules-utf8.yml`) to focus on the most critical vulnerabilities that we wanted to find.
+First, we created a custom rules file `semgrep-rules-utf8.yml` to focus on the vulnerabilities that we wanted to find.
 The custom rules targeted:

 - XSS via `innerHTML` and `document.write` (CWE-79)
 - Usage of `eval` (CWE-94/98)